thinkdata-works/api-docs/source/includes/data_api.md

 ### Results Format

-The Namara Data API produces results in different formats, `json`, `csv`, or `geojson`, depending on the value you pass into the `result_format` parameter in your query.
+The Namara Data API produces results in different formats, `JSON`, `CSV`, or `GeoJSON`, depending on the value you pass into the `result_format` parameter in your query.
 In examples of results, you'll see three buttons above the code block which will show example results in your preferred format.
 Here's how they look:

-<button class="see-json">json</button>
+<button class="see-json">JSON</button>
-<button class="see-csv">csv</button>
+<button class="see-csv">CSV</button>
-<button class="see-geojson">geojson</button>
+<button class="see-geojson">GeoJSON</button>

 <div class="center-column response-json"></div>
 ```